 Shirley M. Collado served as the ninth president of Ithaca College from July 2017 through August 2021.
-Dr. Collado is the first person of color to have been named president of Ithaca College, and the first Dominican-American in the United States to serve as president of a four-year institution.
+Dr. Collado is the first person of color to serve as president of Ithaca College, and the first Dominican American in the United States to serve as president of a four-year institution.
 Upon the conclusion of her presidency, the Ithaca College Board of Trustees conferred upon her the title of president emerita.

 The creation and implementation of Ithaca Forever, the college’s five-year strategic plan, is a hallmark of Dr. Collado’s leadership at IC.
-Ithaca Forever resulted in transformative change at the college in keeping with the institution’s vision of being a global destination for bold thinkers seeking to build thriving communities.
-Significant examples of this include the establishment of the college’s physician assistant master’s program; the designation as a Davis United World Colleges Scholars Program institution; and the creation of interdisciplinary, responsive majors such as screen cultures and race, power, and resistance studies.
+Ithaca Forever resulted in transformative change at the college in keeping with the institution’s vision of being a global destination for bold thinkers seeking to build thriving communities and proved to be a critical tool in the college’s ability to withstand the disruption of COVID-19.

 Dr. Collado placed a high priority on representing the values of Ithaca College on campus and on a national stage, those values being academic excellence, respect and accountability, innovation, sustainability, and diversity, equity, and inclusion.
 As a first-generation college student and the daughter of immigrants from the Dominican Republic, Dr. Collado served as a persistent champion of students and families from all walks of life, using her voice and her presidency to advocate on behalf of equity in all forms and the responsibility of the higher education sector, in particular, to examine existing structures and barriers that prevent full participation on campuses and in our communities at large.